 Need a simple, scalable design that can support future growth

-Want a future proof architecture built ousing industry-leading technology
+Want a future proof architecture built using industry-leading technology

-The Converged SDN Transport design meets the criteria identified for compass designs:
+The Converged SDN Transport design satisfies the following criteria for scalable next-generation networks:

-Programmable: it uses SR-PCE to program end-to-end paths across the network with guaranteed SLAs
+Programmable: Using SR-PCE to program end-to-end multi-domain paths across the network with guaranteed SLAs

 The Converged SDN Transport design evolves from the successful Cisco Evolved Programmable Network (EPN) 5.0 architecture framework, to bring greater programmability and automation.

 In the Converged SDN Transport design, the transport and service are built on-demand when the customer service is requested.
 The end-to-end inter-domain network path is programmed through controllers and selected based on the customer SLA, such as the need for a low latency path.

 The Converged SDN Transport is made of the following main building blocks:

 IOS-XR as a common Operating System proven in Service Provider Networks

 Transport Layer based on Segment Routing as Unified Forwarding Plane

 SDN - Segment Routing Path Computation Element (SR-PCE) as Cisco Path Computation Engine (PCE) coupled with Segment Routing to provide simple and scalable inter-domain transport connectivity, Traffic Engineering, and advanced Path control with constraints